What are the symptoms?

 thinks that you may have West Nile, he or she will ask questions to find out

 when you were bitten by a mosquito and what symptoms you have.

 antibodies to the virus.
-If you have these antibodies
+The antibodies

 that surrounds your brain and spinal cord.

-To help find out if you
+brain.
+This scan is done to find out if you

 There is no treatment for West